The three stages of payroll processing

 - Using payroll software

-Gross pay is the total amount you owe an employee based on the conditions of their contract.
-It also includes pay for work done on public holidays and overtime pay.
-Remember, employees don’t take home their gross pay––you must make deductions before they receive payment.
+Gross pay is the total amount you owe an employee based on the conditions of their contract, including any work done on public holidays and overtime pay – this amount does not include deductions.

 Deductions are what you take out of an employee’s gross pay to arrive at their net pay.
-Deductions may be legally required, such as tax payments, or they could be voluntary like a pension fund.
+Deductions may be legally required, such as tax payments, or they could be voluntary like health insurance premiums and Payroll Giving donations.

-When you make deductions from an employee’s pay, you’re responsible for ensuring it goes to the right place whether that’s HMRC or a pension fund.
+When you make deductions from an employee’s pay, you’re responsible for ensuring it goes to the right place.

 National Insurance